gcnonato/DeveloperDashboard/README.md

 The [Home Controller](https://github.com/mw999/DeveloperDashboard/blob/master/app/Http/Controllers/HomeController.php) contains declarations of the resources displayed on page.
 Markup doesn't need to be touched.

 - Learning Resources - frequently used learning applications.
+- Docs - Documentation for frequently used libraries.
-- Podcasts - rss feeds for software engineering podcasts.
+- Podcasts - RSS feeds for software engineering podcasts.